🇦🇺 Australia

 Fleet Manager Visa Pathway Australia

-Fleet Managers are in-demand across Australia's logistics and transport sector.
+Fleet Manager is a skilled occupation with established migration pathways to Australia.
 Sponsorship via TSS 482 (temporary) or ENS 186 (permanent) is available through VETASSESS skills assessment.

 Key Facts